Jibbscript/CP4AonOCPonIBMCloud/README.md

 Following these instructions, but summarizing and customizing for exactly what I did https://docs.openshift.com/container-platform/4.2/service_mesh/service_mesh_install/installing-ossm.html#ossm-operator-install-istio_installing-ossm

-Operators --> OperatorHub --> Search for `Service Mesh` select *Red Hat OpenShift Service Mesh* NOT THE COMMMUNITY ONE (Should be version 1.0.8 (sometimes the GUI shows 1.0.2, but it's actually higher)
+Operators --> OperatorHub --> Search for `Service Mesh`.
+Select: *Red Hat OpenShift Service Mesh* NOT THE COMMMUNITY ONE (Should be version 1.0.8 (sometimes the GUI shows 1.0.2, but it's actually higher)

 Create Control Plane
 --
 Operators —> Installed Operators.
 Project = istio-system.

       Select:  Red Hat OpenShift Service Mesh —> Istio Service Mesh Control Plane —> Create ServiceMeshControlPlane (Modify YAML if you want, but I didn’t) —> Create

 This takes about 5 minutes to complete, you can view if it's complete by running this command